 Today it is much more difficult because there are thousands of artists showcasing their art online.

-The only way you can become successful in selling your artwork today is by developing strategies that will build brand awareness and drive traffic to your site.
+The only way you can successfully sell your artwork today is by developing strategies that will build brand awareness and drive traffic to your site.

-Dedicating some time to work on your artist blog every week will be the best strategy you can focus on for long-term growth.
+Dedicating some time to work on your artist blog weekly will be the best strategy you can focus on for long-term growth.

 Build Your Email List

-Your email list will be your biggest asset for your business and will be a guaranteed way for you to reach your audience.
+Your email list will be your biggest asset for your business and will be a guaranteed way to reach your audience.

 Building your email list should be a top priority for your art marketing plan.